scheinerman/BalancedIncompleteBlockDesigns.jl/README.md

 ## Examples

-In this example, Gurobi diagnostics have been removed.
+In this example, Gurobi messages have been removed.

 ```
 julia> A = BIBD(26,13,6,3,1)